wp-plugins/participants-database/readme.txt

 * list shortcode can now specify which columns (fields) to show
 * dates before 1970 now work

-= 1.2.8.2 =
-* bugfix for bobbled databse update to 0.5

-= 1.2.8.1 =
-* fixed bug where image files are not saved with record in some cases

-= 1.2.8 =
-* fixed bug with some databases not getting updated
-* added setting for display text on record form

-= 1.2.7 =
-* bug fix: attempting to validate main form fields while on signup form

-= 1.2.6 =
-* bug fix for blank dates resolving to UNIX time 0

-= 1.2.5 =
-* added "link" form element for storing a link with link text
-* added "make link" setting to make URLs clickable
-* changed "import" field definition column to more appropriate "CSV"
-* fixed display bug with array data from multi-select form elements
-* fixed documentation error in `[pdb_list]` filtering section
-* fixed skipped validation on thanks page redirect to new page

-= 1.2.4 =
-* fixed bug in `[pdb_list]` shortcode display filter

-= 1.2.3 =
-* added access level control setting for records
-* added filtering and sorting to the `[pdb_list]` shortcode
-* fixed documentation error for list shortcode: the list limit parameter must be labeled 'list_limit', not 'list-limit'
-* improved handling of date values
-* added greater than and less than operators to record list filters

-= 1.2.2 =
-* added option to show groups and group descriptions in signup form
-* fixed bug in signup form submissions that contain multi-select form fields
-* it is now possible to edit the titles of the internal fields

-= 1.2.1 =
-* timestamps can now be displayed in the admin record list
-* added "internal" group tab to control display and export of internal fields
-* signup form "thanks" page can now be any page
-* new shortcode `[pdb_signup_thanks]` to display signup thank you message
-* better organized settings page

-= 1.2 =
-* added email notifications for record updates
-* new settings layout with new group for record edit form
-* added ability to display the group description in the record edit form
-* error message for record form called with invalid ID
-* more space provided for form element select options
-* database version to 0.3

-= 1.1.3 =
-* fixed bug with default values not preloading into the signup form
-* improved handling of quotes in form fields
-* better forms security
-* better handing of array values and select settings for multi-select form elements

-= 1.1.2 =
-* fixed private record link for sites using query links
-* changed "registration page" setting from text entry to page list dropdown
-* split CSS files so only the needed rules are loaded by shortcodes

-= 1.1.1 =
-* fixed shortcode content placement issues
-* added feedback message for successfully submitted `[pdb_record]` form
-* added plugin setting for the feedback message

-= 1.1 =
-* added list display shortcode `[pdb_list]`
-* added database upgrade code
-* database to version 0.2
-* added display column setting for frontend list display
-* improved handling of quotes and apostrophes in names and titles
-* changed CSV export to export only selected columns
-* added 'class' parameter to signup and record shortcodes

-= 1.0.1 =
-* fix to issue with new records private id not getting assigned

-= 1.0 =
-* internationalization on all display strings
-* added image upload field
-* CSV export and import functions are more robust

-= 0.9.6 =
-* added ability to change group name
-* smoother logic and JS enhancements for deleting field groups
-* added "number of fields in group" column on field groups list
-* fixed install db error: integrity check on nonexistent table

-= 0.9.5 =
-* prevent frontend record edit submission from redirecting to admin
-* further CSS improvements to backend fields management page
-* better default settings for field groups
-* logic to allow both signup and record shortcodes to be on the same page
-* setting to show the private ID and link on the admin participant listing page

-= 0.9.4 =
-* improved CSS on manage fields page

-= 0.9.3 =
-* fixed possible submit failure on non-unique email
-* added unique email setting to allow multiple records with same email address
-* polished CSV output for readable array data fields
-* frontend edit form stays on frontend for admin user

-= 0.9.2 =
-* fixed new fields not getting correctly added to database in all cases
-* fixed validation bug on empty validation
-* set default validation to NO on new fields
-* added database integrity test and fix
-* fixed select disply for multi-select elements
-* CSS improvements for multi-selects

-= 0.9.1 =
-* fixed settings object instantiation bug
-* fixed problem with private id dropping off record form

-= 0.9 =
-* critical update
-* fixed major bug in signup class
-* minor security enhancements

-= 0.8.1 =
-* release version
-* tested working all features

-= 0.7 =
-* Initial version
-* No internationalization

 == Upgrade Notice ==

-= 1.4.8 =
+= 1.5 =
-* several bugs fixed

-Bugfix release with improvements to international date displays and site email functions
+**BETA RELEASE**
+Huge upgrade: a lot of code changes, lots of new features.
+Please backup before upgrading.
+Critical production sites may want to wait one or two subversions or test in development site before updating.

 == Using the Plugin ==

+* General Description
+* Quick Start Instructions
+* List of Plugin Shortcodes
+* The List Shortcode
+* Shortcode Templates
+* The Thank You Page
+* Hidden Signup Fields
+* Uploading Images
+* Importing Records

 This plugin has two modes of interacting with the database.
 First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
 Depending on what you need, you can use either or both.

-Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.
+*Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.*

 To collect signups on your website use this shortcode: `[pdb_signup]`.
 The shortcode will generate a short form to give people a way to add their name to your list.
-You can customize which fields they need to fill in. `[pdb_record]` displays an expanded version of the form so people can add to or edit their own record.
-These two shortcodes can be on the same page if you want.
-The `[pdb_record]` form is only available when accessed using a private link because it allows a user to edit their own record.
-This link can be provided in an email and is also visible in the admin listing of records.
+You can customize which fields they need to fill in.

+When they sign up, they can be provided with a private link to their record, which the can add to or edit.
+Place the `[pdb_record]` shortcode on they page you want them to go to to edit their record.
+This page should also be selected in the settings as the "Participant Record Page."

 The idea is your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
 It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.

 When your site visitors fill out and submit the signup form, they will be sent an email with a private link to their full record.
-This page is where the `[pdb_record]` shortcode goes.
+This page is where the `[pdb_record]` shortcode goes. <a id="quickstart"></a>

 = Quick Start Instructions: =